Diagnosing LCD Problems¶

 Use a spotlight to check the LCD display.

 If the backlight is off, it can be difficult to check that the LCD display itself is working.
-However, if you shine a spotlight onto the end of the panel next to the USB connector, you should be able to see faint arrows similar to these:
+However, if you shine a spotlight onto the center of the panel, you may be able to see a faint image of a digital clock:

-Swiping the screen should cause the arrows to move and/or disappear.
+Swiping the screen should cause the text to move and/or disappear.

 If none of these checks result in an obvious cause, please get in touch.